 Experts say that eye protection like goggles or glasses when worn with face masks and with social distancing, could provide additional protection against COVID-19 An international research team analyzed 44 studies across 26 countries in 2020.
 They state that physical distancing plays the greatest role in reducing the spread of COVID-19.
 Eye protection could reduce the risk of infection from 16% to 6% compared to those without eye protection.
 It may also provide additional benefits.

-The research team also recommend other steps to slow the spread of the coronavirus, such as wearing a face mask, handwashing and hygiene.
-In addition, people should avoid touching their eyes, nose and mouth.
-Distancing, face masks and eye protection are each highly protective, but none make individuals totally save from infection.
+The research team also recommends other steps to slow the spread of the coronavirus, such as wearing a face mask, handwashing, and hygiene.
+In addition, people should avoid touching their eyes, nose, and mouth.
+Distancing, face masks, and eye protection are each highly protective, but none make individuals totally safe from infection.
 There is always a risk.

-Eye proection could also be helpful for those who have an underlying condition or work with the public often, such as in grocery stores, busses, hospitals or restaurants.
-So, if choosing between glasses and contacts, glasses can provide an additional protection.
+Eye protection could also be helpful for those who have an underlying condition or work with the public often, such as in grocery stores, busses, hospitals or restaurants.
+So, if choosing between glasses and contacts, glasses can provide additional protection.

 Still, keep in mind that googles or glasses don’t provide 100% security.
-The virus can still reach your eyes from the exposed sides, tops and bottoms of your glasses or googles.
+The virus can still reach your eyes from the exposed sides, tops, and bottoms of your glasses or goggles.